andrewpmilne/project-five-golf-data-analytics/README.md

 - **Inputs:** Strokes gained metrics (Driving, Approach Play, Around the Green, Putting) and tournament finishing positions.
 - **Outputs:**
   - Regression model to predict finishing position.
-  - Cluster assignment indicating the player’s performance group.
+  - Clustering model indicating the player’s performance group.

 **What are the criteria for the performance goal of the predictions?**
-- The model’s performance goal is an MAE of less than 5 finishing positions, meaning predictions are on average within five spots of the true result.
+- The model’s performance goal is an MAE of less than 8 finishing positions, meaning predictions are on average within eight spots of the true result.
 - Clusters must show clear separation and meaningful differences in average strokes gained metrics.

 **How will the client benefit?**